thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-1.md

 ### Conclusion

 In this first part, we've covered the initial steps of the sample lifecycle in Thanos, focusing on the ingestion process.
 We've explored the remote write protocol, the Receive component, and the critical configurations needed to ensure high availability and durability.
+Now, our sample is safely ingested and stored in the object store.
 In the next part, we'll continue following our sample's journey, delving into the data management and querying processes.

 See the full list of articles in this series: